purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0xc9` NeqVerify - Pushes the current output's binary format to the signature verification stack and stops script execution if the two topmost items on the stack are not equal
     - [ ] OP `0xca` CastTo - Casts the topmost item on the stack to the type id which is the second item on the stack
     - [x] OP `0xcb` InputScriptArgsLen - Pushes the number of script args of the input at the given index to the top of the stack
-    - [ ] OP `0xcc` GetInputScriptArgAt - Pushes the script argument at the first given index of the input at the second given index to the top of the stack
+    - [x] OP `0xcc` GetInputScriptArgAt - Pushes the script argument at the second given index of the input at the first given index to the top of the stack
     - [x] OP `0xcd` SpillInputScriptArgs - Pushes all the script args of the input at the given index to the top of the stack
     - [ ] OP `0xce` ApplyOutputOPToInputOut - Receives an index, and an OP specific to reading outputs from the output stack and applies it to the referenced output by the input at the given index on the inputs stack.
 Possible OPs are: OP_GetOutAmount, OP_GetOutReceiver, OP_GetOutScriptHash, OP_GetOutScriptOutsLen, OP_GetOutScriptOut, OP_SpillScriptOuts, OP_IsColouredOut, and OP_ColourHash.
     - [x] OP `0xcf` PushOut - Pushes a new output to the output stack.
 The following arguments are popped from the stack: `out_amount = Signed128, out_address = Hash160, out_script_hash = Hash160`